rseichter/postqf/README.md

 prefix **>** means "before" and **<** means "after".
 The **unit** is a single letter among _s, m, h, d_ (seconds, minutes, hours, days).

-`>7d` and `<90m` are both examples for valid filters, and time filters are applied relative to the time PostQF is run.
-The two examples mean "more than 7 days ago" and "less than 90 minutes ago", respectively.
+`>3d` and `<90m` are both examples of valid filters.
+Arrival filters are relative to the time PostQF is run.
+The examples are expressions for "arrived more than 3 days ago" and "arrived less than 90 minutes ago", respectively.

 ## Example usage